 The women in the GLP-IF program have proven what is possible by removing barriers and achieving their potential.
 Over 500 women entrepreneurs with disabilities strengthened their businesses through targeted support, with more than 400 successfully joining Coca-Cola’s retail network.

-Building on this success, TechnoServe has launched the Resilience for Women with DisAbilities through Micro-retail Development Support (REWARDS) program, specifically targeting business owners with disabilities who have existing small businesses.
+Building on this success, TechnoServe has launched the Resilience for Women with Disabilities through Micro-retail Development Support (REWARDS) program, specifically targeting business owners with disabilities who have existing small businesses.
 This new initiative aims to build their capacity while sharing their stories, recognizing their historical exclusion as a step toward broader inclusivity.

 But creating truly inclusive programming requires additional investment.
 TechnoServe dedicates 5% to 10% of the program budget to accommodations, such as sign language interpreters, accessible venues, and flexible scheduling.
-The program is not fully funded, and without continued support, we risk losing momentum when perceptions are shifting and opportunities are expanding.
+The program is not fully funded, and without continued support, we risk losing momentum at a time when perceptions are shifting and opportunities are expanding.

 Your contribution can help ensure that 650 more women with disabilities receive the business training and market connections they need to build sustainable enterprises.
 These entrepreneurs have the skills and determination to succeed — they just need continued access to resources that level the playing field.